 \subsection{Model Compression}

 Pruning involves removing unnecessary connections to reduce the number of parameters and computational needs.
-In ANNs, many existing studies employed important scores-based pruning \cite{sehwag2020hydra}, which involves training importance scores for each weight to quantify its relevance in predictions.
+In ANNs, many existing studies employed important scores-based pruning \cite{sehwag2020hydra}, which involves training importance scores for each weight and masking less important weights.
 In SNNs, \cite{chen2021pruning} proposed a gradient-based rewiring method to learn the connectivity and weight parameters of SNNs. \cite{chen2022state} addressed the pruning of deep SNNs by modeling the state transition of dendritic spine. \cite{kim2022exploring} introduced the lottery ticket hypothesis-based pruning for sparse deep SNNs.

 Quantization reduces the number of bits used to represent each parameter to reduce the memory footprint and computation complexity.
-Some ANN-based works \cite{sehwag2020hydra,cai2020rethinking} set the quantizer based on the weight and activation distribution. \cite{rueckauer2017conversion} converted the binary ANN to obtain a binary SNN. \cite{srinivasan2019restocnet} used STDP to learn the one-bit weight synapses.
-However, these methods apply uniform bit-width, neglecting the different sensitivities of different filters. \cite{lui2021hessian} employed a layer-wise Hessian trace analysis for bit-width allocation per layer, but it is limited to a three-layer shallow network.
+Some ANN-based works \cite{cai2017deep,cai2020rethinking} set the quantizer based on the weight and activation distribution. \cite{rueckauer2017conversion} converted the binary ANN to obtain a binary SNN. \cite{srinivasan2019restocnet} used STDP to learn the one-bit weight synapses.
+However, these SNN methods apply uniform bit-width, neglecting the different sensitivities of different filters. \cite{lui2021hessian} employed a layer-wise Hessian trace analysis for mixed-precision quantization, allocating the bit-width per layer, but limited to a three-layer shallow network.